-PAIL FREIGHT CORRIDOR Rhine-Danube cellation fees and deadlines of the IMs/ABs on the Corridor (extract from k Statements) is listed below.
-IM/AB Cancellation fees and deadlines SNCF Réseau The schemes concerned by a train path cancellation by the candidate are: - framework agreements: the candidate undertakes to order from SNCF Réseau the number of train path-days corresponding to the infrastructure capacity characteristics within the tolerances and minus the excess, and undertakes to maintain its order as is until the Certification date, in November Y-1.
-(See Appendix 3.3 and § 3.3.1 of the NS); - the reciprocal incentive system (see appendix 5.8 of the NS); - the late cancellation penalty applies if the candidate cancels an allocated train path-day as of 5 p.m. on D-1.
-This penalty applies to the train path beneficiary and corresponds to 1€ per path-km for freight activities.
-DB Netz The final regulation is not yet available at the time of publication.
-The procedure on requested changes for the charging and cancellation rules for the timetable year 2024 is currently ongoing.
-The RB is expected to issue its decision by the end of March 2023.
+the different Networl k Statements) is listed below.
+IM/AB Cancellation fees and deadline Cancellation fees and deadlines SNCF Réseau The late withdrawal penalty is applied if the candidate withdraws from an assigned time slot from D-1 at 5 p.m.
+This penalty is imposed on the time slot awardee, at a rate of 1 euro per kilometer for freight activities.
+DB InfraGO The final regulation is not yet available at the time of publication.
+The German regulatory body is expected to issue its decision regarding the charging and cancellation rules for the timetable yea 2025 by the end of March 2024.
 Subsequently, the regulation is provided after the RB's decision.
-The regulations for the timetable year 2023 can be found in the DB Netz Network Statement 2023.
-SZCZ a) Capacity allocation fee (according to Network Statement) 100% b) If the applicant does gives up allocated infrastructure capacity less than 30 days before the planned day of ride or the allocated infrastructure capacity forfeits due to a train delay longer than 1,200 minutes for reasons on the side of the applicant or nobody uses the allocated infrastructure capacity the applicant is obliged to pay to the allocator a sanction.
-The fee depends on the time of cancellation, the length of the allocated path and classification of route that is used.
+The regulations for the timetable year 2024 can be found in the D InfraGO Network Statement 2024. a) Capacity allocation fee (according to Network Statement) 100% SZCZ b) If the applicant cancels allocated infrastructure capacity less than 30 days before the planned day of ride, the applicant The fee depends on the time cancellation, the length of th allocated path and classification of route that is used. is obliged to pay a sanction fee.
 Some routes are excluded from this fee.
-For details see the Network Statement - chapter 5.6.4 and Annex "C". ŽSR Charging formula consist of 3 parts: U1 - for capacity allocation U2 - for traffic steering U3 - for securing the infrastructure to be in the optimal shape In case of cancellation, once the allocation is done ŽSR does charge just U1.
-Cancellation fee also depends on line category and unused train-km. ÖBB-Infra No charges.
-MÁV/GYSEV/VPE Cancellation before scheduled departure: only the fee for ensuring of train path shall be paid. (~0,04 EUR / km) CFR Introduction of cancellation fees is expected on medium term, following the implementation of the performance regime (which is still at the beginning of the process).
-PLAN: Beyond 24 hours before the scheduled time of train run: 0,1% of the basic service charge.
+For details see the Network Statement - chapter 5.6.4 an Annex "C".
+Charging formula consist of 3 parts: U1 - for capacity allocation ŽSR U2 - for traffic steering U3 - for securing the infrastructure to be in the optimal shap In case of cancellation, once the allocation is done ŽSR does charg just U1.
+Cancellation fee also depends on line category and unuse train-km. ÖBB-Infra No charges.

+MÁV/GYSEV/VPE